 Jump into action.

-Let’s imagine Apple is launching the iPhone 14.
+Let’s imagine Apple is launching the next iPhone.
 People already know about Apple’s brand and products, so their main goal is to sell, sell, sell.
-They use television advertisements, Facebook ads, press releases, and email campaigns to let customers know about the benefits of the iPhone 14 as compared to the iPhone 13 or their competitors.
+They use television advertisements, Facebook ads, press releases, and email campaigns to let customers know about the benefits of the new iPhone as compared to the older model or their competitors.

 Different campaign objectives call for different platforms, content, and interactions.
 Planning this ahead of time is critical to ensuring success.